githubnext/monaspace/README.md

 ## Overview

-Monaspace is available in three distinct variations.
-You can install them both side-by-side; their family names are distinct.
+Monaspace is five interchangable type families, each of which is packaged into three distinct formats.
+You can install all of them side-by-side; their family names are distinct by family and format.
 For example:

 - `Monaspace _____`: the static family.
 - `Monaspace _____ Var` or `VF`: the variable family